nginxinc/nginx-one-workshops/labs/lab4/readme.md

-# Nginx One Config Sync Groups
+# NGINX One Console Config Sync Groups

 ## Introduction

 In this lab, we will show how to create and manage `Config Sync Groups` in the NGINX One Console.
 Config sync groups synchronize NGINX configurations across multiple NGINX instances, ensuring consistency and ease of management.
-If you’ve used instance groups in NGINX Instance Manager, you’ll find config sync groups in NGINX One similar.
+If you’ve used instance groups in NGINX Instance Manager, you’ll find config sync groups in NGINX One Console similar.
 Let's go ahead and create one then add some instances to it.

 <br/>